Mahindra XUV700 vs Suzuki Jimny

 Drivetrain

-The Mahindra XUV700 lines up producing 149kW and 380Nm of torque, sent through a automatic to a FWD layout.
+The Mahindra XUV700 uses a Petrol producing 149kW and 380Nm of torque, sent through a automatic to a FWD layout.
+It covers the 0-100km/h sprint in 9.5 seconds.

 The Mahindra XUV700 has the clear power advantage at 149kW vs 75kW.
+In the real-world sprint, the Mahindra XUV700 is 2.9s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort